kragorg/dng/appendices/Appendix A — Inventory.md

 <span class="item-type">_Consumable, uncommon_</span>

 An Uthodurnian specialty spirit, with an estimated value of 25 gp.

+### Bottle of Aeorian Blue {#aeorian-blue .item}
+<span class="item-type">_Consumable, uncommon_</span>

+Corked bottle wrapped in a golden metal filigree, and adorned with strange writing.
+Within the bottle, something blue and iridescent swirls like a captured galaxy.

 ### Gilded Scroll Case {#scroll-case .item}
 <span class="item-type">_Gear_</span>